 February 24, 2015admin

 TISL representatives along with the committee members of Free Media Movement met Gayantha Karunathilaka Minister of Media and Mass Communication on the 27th January 2015 to request the government to expedite the process of introducing new legislations on Right to Information.
-TISL representatives requested the government to prepare the Right to Information act in line with international standers and make available space for civil society to ...
+TISL representatives requested the government to prepare the Right to Information act in line with international standers and make available space for civil society to involved in the bill drafting process.
+Meanwhile, the FMM members presented ...

 February 13, 2015admin